billagee/blog.likewise.org/content/2017-02-19-debugging-a-javascript-webdriverio-project-in-vscode.markdown

         browser.url('http://webdriver.io');
         var title = browser.getTitle();
-        assert.equal(title, 'WebdriverIO - Selenium 2.0 javascript bindings for nodejs');
+        assert.equal(title, 'WebdriverIO - WebDriver bindings for Node.js');
     });
 });
 ```

-To see if all is well, run the ```./node_modules/.bin/wdio``` command to launch your test - you should see a browser launch, and eventually a passing result will be printed:
+To see if all is well, run the following command to launch your test - you should see a browser launch, and eventually a passing result will be printed:

 ```
 $ ./node_modules/.bin/wdio